 Our current work has two main themes.
 The first, and currently most active one, involves work with a multi-channel algebraic system (MCAS) to study scattering of nucleons from light nuclei, and reactions initiated by such.
 This is a four-continent collaboration with Drs.
-L. Canton, G. Pisent (Padova University, Italy), S. Karataglidis (Rhodes University, Grahamstown, south Africa) and K. Amos, Paul Fraser and D. van der Knijff (Melbourne University, Australia).
+L. Canton, G. Pisent (Padova University, Italy), S. Karataglidis (Rhodes University, Grahamstown, South Africa) and K. Amos, Paul Fraser and D. van der Knijff (Melbourne University, Australia).
 The theory uses expansions in Sturmian functions of the channelcoupling interactions, leading to an algebraic solution of the coupled integral equations of the multichannel problem.
 This enables us to allow for the Pauli principle in the context of a collective model description of the target nucleus, by the use of orthogonalizing pseudopotentials.
 The algebraic solution provides us a method of locating all resonances, no matter how narrow, as well as all bound states of the compound system, without the use of an excessively fine energy step sizes.
 Satisfying the Pauli principle is an essential aspect of the theory, as it removes any spuriosity, in both bound states and resonances and thus provides a theoretical formulation of the scattering problem that has predictive power.
 The results of the calculations can also be used to give accurate interpretation of the nuclear structure of the target nucleus and the compound system.
 Our first work was on the well-studied, both theoretically and experimentally, nucleus 12C, with scattering by both neutrons and protons, with inclusion of the Coulomb force.
 The results compare very well with experiment.
 We are now working on other light and medium mass nuclear systems including systems well away from the valley of stability.
-Some very exciting new results near the proton drip line, as well as all the particle-stable mass-7 nuclei, have already been obtained and published.
+Some exciting results near the proton drip line, as well as all the mass-7 nuclei from neutron drip line to proton drip line, have already been obtained and published.
+Two new developments are our ability, now, to consider systems in which the target nuclei may have particle-unstable excited states, and the ability to apply MCAS to study hypernuclei.
+The first has been published in a Physical Review Letter (see publication list, below) and forms a chapter in the Ph.D.
+Thesis of Paul Fraser, who received his doctorate in 2009, under the supervision of Ken Amos, Melbourne University.
+I had partial supervision of Paul's thesis work.
+The work on hypernuclei has been submitted to the International Journal of Modern Physics.